kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 #> # ℹ 2,658,829 more rows
 {{< /code >}}

 The `startDate` and `endDate` periods on each row were almost all between thirty and ninety seconds, though there was a long, sparse tail of outliers.
 I haven't looked yet to see if these artifacts are errors or if they were created in some recognizable way.
-It's not that a workout gets recorded as 60 minutes in a single row or anything---once you're doing something the phone or watch will create a new row every 30 to 90 seconds for as long as you are doing something.
+It's not that a workout gets recorded as 60 minutes in a single row or anything---once you're doing something, the phone or watch will create a new row every 30 to 90 seconds for as long as you are doing something.
 While the first rows of the table here begin in September 2024, the rows are not ordered by date.
 I think it's by date within device, or `sourceName`.
 My data go back to 2018.
-Again, if you were the sort of person who worked out once or twice a day, and took full advantage of Apple's market offerings with health, and had had an iPhone or Watch for a long time, you would end up with a _lot_ of information about yourself.
+Again, if you were the sort of person who worked out once or twice a day, and took full advantage of Apple's market offerings with health, and had owned an iPhone or Watch for a long time, you would end up with a _lot_ of information about yourself.

 Is it useful information?
 It's certainly extremely fine-grained.
 Whether all that monitoring amounts to anything particularly insightful is a harder question, particularly at the level of individuals.
 One of the many ironies of all broadly person-centric or social data over the past fifty years is that the people doing work on everything from social networks to epidemiology to personal health and beyond prayed for more and more fine-grained data ... and then they got it.
+Now we are much better than we used to be at [bleating articulate monotony](https://allpoetry.com/poem/8480975-A-Sonnet-by-James-Kenneth-Stephen), quantitatively, and indicating that two and one are three, that grass is green, lakes damp, and mountains steep.

 In the case of the ActiveEnergyBurned table, 2.5 million moment-to-moment estimates of the calories I'm burning might or might not be useful.
 We can aggregate it a bit by grouping the values by hour and summing them up for every hour, day, month, and year we have.
 Like this: